MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/cpp_development.md

 The development of your own C++ modules can be done by ML modules and by Open Inventor modules.

 {{<alert class="info" caption="Important Information">}}
-Make sure to use a compiler that is compatible to your currently installed MeVisLab version.
+Make sure to use a compiler that is compatible with your currently installed MeVisLab version.
 {{</alert>}}

 ### ML Modules on the C++ Level